-Whether or not you’re ready, artificial intelligence is here to stay.
+Whether or not you’re ready, artificial intelligence (AI) is here to stay.

 Some believe AI will help usher in the Fourth Industrial Revolution, and research from Accenture suggests that it will eventually double the annual economic growth rates in developed economies.
 These are enormous, world-altering claims, but they’re rooted in truth: AI will completely change how businesses operate.